-The Office of the Secretary of Transportation coordinates spectrum policy, among DOT modal administrations, and interacts with other Federal Agencies and the Federal Communications Commission (FCC) to support national spectrum policy.
-In this capacity, the Office of Secretary (OST) delegates day-to-day responsibility for spectrum management to the Federal Aviation Administration (FAA) for aviation and space transportation issues, and to the Research and Innovative Technology Administration (RITA) for cross-modal transportation issues such as positioning, navigation, and timing, as well as surface transportation.
+The Office of the Secretary of Transportation coordinates spectrum policy, among DOT modal administrations, and interacts with other Federal Agencies, including the National Telecommunications and Information Administration (NTIA) to support national spectrum policy.
+Day-to-day responsibility for spectrum management is handled by the Federal Aviation Administration (FAA) for aviation and space transportation issues and by OST-R for cross-modal transportation issues such as positioning, navigation, and timing, as well as surface transportation.

 DOT's policy is to establish systems that meet the needs of the public by facilitating efficient and safe transportation and supporting national security.
 Use of the radio frequency spectrum is vital to the support of DOT programs, operations, and services to the traveling public.
 DOT looks to each operating administration to follow a formal process to evaluate spectrum needs as it determines, in the light of its responsibilities and national and departmental policies, the extent to which radio frequency equipment is required to carry out its missions.

-DOT publishes a biennial spectrum plan.
-The most recent version is the 2009 DOT Biennial Spectrum Plan
+DOT publishes a strategic spectrum plan.
+The most recent version is the 2009 DOT Spectrum Plan